Combined Cadet Force (CCF)

 Continuation Training covers a number of optional subjects including the Leadership and Cadet Instructors Cadre (CIC), and non-military activities that encourage the development of leadership qualities.
 A cadet who passes the CIC will be awarded their Instructors badge.

 Whilst progressing through the CCF syllabi, cadets can aspire to achieve promotion within their section.
-Although promotion is based on merit and a selection/promotion board chaired by the Contingent Commander along with the contingent officers, it is also closely tied with the courses passed as follows:
+Promotion is based on merit, course qualifications and a selection/promotion board chaired by the Contingent Commander along with the contingent officers.
+Further details can be found on CCF Promotion and Leadership page.

 The CCF (RAF), along with the Air Training Corps (ATC), form the Air Cadet Organisation (ACO), better known as the Air Cadets.
 The CCF (RAF) is the Air Cadets section of the Combined Cadet Force.
 There are 202 RAF Sections with approximately 9,500 cadets and 550 adult volunteers.
 We aim to offer an exciting and challenging cadet experience, based around flying and aviation and so inspire young people to learn and develop new skills.